Operation Lilliput: Vessels

 The Dutch vessels had been acquired through the Netherlands Government in London.
 Final negotiations between the War Shipping Administration (WSA) and the Dutch government resulted in their being placed under U.S. Army control through a complex charter arrangement in which the British Ministry War Transport (BMWT) chartered the KPM vessels, manned by Dutch officers and Indonesian crew, and jointly with WSA allocated them to the Southwest Pacific Area command's U.S. Army Services of Supply (USASOS) with the stipulation they be under total control of the U.S. Army.

-In a footnote, Gill lists the Lilliput vessels as below with the U.S. Army assigned "X" numbers in parenthesis added from Masterson's Appendix 30.
+In a footnote, Gill lists the Lilliput vessels as below with the U.S. Army assigned "X" numbers in parentheses added from Masterson's Appendix 30.